Pastel sketch done on location in a roadside park in New Hampshire.

 The good people at the Detroit Institute of Art posted this photo on their Facebook page Monday, the 4th.
 I’m drawing one of the most beautiful pieces in the museum’s collection, “Madonna and Child” by Alceo Dossena.

 There’s a fascinating story behind the sculpture.
 Although it looks like a Renaissance masterpiece complete with chips and stains, it was actually done in 1929.
 The sculptor, Alceo Dossena of Italy, specialized in this type of work.
 Unbeknownst to Dossena, his dealer sold some of his pieces as authentic Renaissance antiquities.
 Dossena sued.
-The resulting publicity brought Dossena to the attention of a patron in Detroit.
-He was then commissioned to create this image of sublime tenderness between Mother and Child specifically for the DIA.
+The resulting publicity brought him to the attention of a patron in Detroit.
+Dosenna received a commission to create this image of sublime tenderness between Mother and Child specifically for the DIA.

-Quite some years ago I had the opportunity to take a landscape pastel painting class with an esteemed local artist, the late August Gloss.
-He had a large studio next to the Starkweather Gallery in Romeo and offered instruction to many aspiring pastel painters over the years, several of whom went on to successful careers of their own.
-This one turned out the most satisfying of my pictures done under August’s tutelage.
+Some years ago I had the opportunity to take a landscape pastel painting class with an esteemed local artist, the late August Gloss.
+Gloss worked for Disney in the 30’s then returned to Michigan to set up his Starkweather Alley Gallery.
+He taught extensively, offering instruction to many aspiring pastel painters over the years, several of whom went on to successful careers of their own.

-Took a painting class last Spring at our community college.
+Last Spring at Macomb Community College I took a painting class under Professor Daniel Rosbury.
 One of the assignments was to paint a still life with a cup, an article of clothing, a feather, a piece of fruit and a flat background.
-I chose a watercolor painting of my Dad’s as the background.
-I think he would have liked this oil painting -hope you do, too.
+I chose a watercolor painting by my father as the background.
+I think he would have liked this oil painting.